BstLabs/medium-articles/how_to_convert_python_functions/article.md

 _DynaCLI (Dynamic CLI) is a cloud-friendly, open source library for converting pure Python functions into Linux Shell commands.
 This article explains how [DynaCLI](https://pypi.org/project/dynacli/) makes writing Command Line Interfaces in Python easy and efficient, using as an example a function to generate a QR code that records a person's vaccination status._

-This is a continuation of the article [How to Write User-friendly Command Line Interfaces in Python](https://towardsdatascience.com/how-to-write-user-friendly-command-line-interfaces-in-python-cc3a6444af8e), which describes how to use different Python libraries like argparse, Click, Typer, docopt and Fire to build CLI applications.
+This is a continuation of the article [How to Write User-friendly Command Line Interfaces in Python](https://towardsdatascience.com/how-to-write-user-friendly-command-line-interfaces-in-python-cc3a6444af8e), which describes how to use different Python libraries like argparse, Click, Typer, docopt, and Fire to build CLI applications.
 To understand the motivations and use cases for DynaCLI, read the [Medium interview](https://medium.com/@CAIOStech/adopting-a-cli-thats-ideal-for-customisable-scalable-low-overhead-cloud-use-219fe95aad35).
 To learn the differences between DynaCLI and alternatives, refer to [DynaCLI vs. Alternatives](https://bstlabs.github.io/py-dynacli/advanced/why/).

 ## Motivation